 The council's One Stop Shop service will help customers who are unable to complete the online application and have no one available to help them.
 You can go to any One Stop Shop and you do not need to make an appointment.
 You may need to wait to be seen.

 The customer must ensure that they have all of the information in the checklist with them when applying.
+You will also need a credit or debit card or a cheque to pay the £10 fee.
 Otherwise we will not be able to process the Blue Badge application.

 Blue Badge for organisations